particle-iot/docs/src/content/datasheets/electron-datasheet.md

 ![ublox](/assets/images/electron/schematics/ublox.png)

 The u-blox cellular module talks to the microcontroller over a full-duplex USART interface using a standard set of AT commands.
-The SIM card is directly connected to the u-blox.
+The SIM (Nano 4FF) card is directly connected to the u-blox.
 The power to the SIM card is also provided by the cellular module.

 ### Buffers